-Last Updated on October 3, 2022 by admin
+Last Updated on April 17, 2024 by Kelly

 Visiting Seattle on a budget?
-We got you covered!
+We’ve got you covered!
 Whether you’re planning a budget-friendly trip to Seattle or you’re a Seattle local looking for some affordable activities, there are a lot of fun activities that are completely free.
 Today we are sharing our list of 50 free things to do in Seattle.

-Always Free Activities in Seattle
+Always Free Activities

 1. Walk Around Seattle Center